 Other forays in television include the creation of short lived 2009-2010 TV series Dollhouse, exploring themes of ethics and technology.
 He was particularly concerned with cybernetics, memory, and the way the mental state of tabula rasa (blank slate) affects a person's identity.
 Whedon directed a 2010 episode of Glee called Dream On, guest-starring Neil Patrick Harris (S1Ep19).
 In late 2011, Whedon unveiled a formerly secret project: a modern film adaptation of the William Shakespeare drama Much Ado About Nothing.
 Filmed over the course of 12 days at Joss' house in Santa Monica, CA, Much Ado About Nothing will star alumni of various past projects, such as Nathan Fillion and Sean Maher (Firefly)), Amy Acker (Angel, Cabin), Alexis Denisof (Buffy, Angel, Dollhouse), and Fran Kranz (Dollhouse, Cabin).

-His more recent splash on the big screen as the director and writer of Marvel Studios 2012 Avengers film proved that Joss is a force to be reckoned with.
+His splash on the big screen as the director and writer of Marvel Studios 2012 Avengers film proved that Joss is a force to be reckoned with.
 The project proved well-suited to his talent of working with multiple lead characters at once, something that Firefly and Buffy had given him ample experience with.
-Fans of his writing have waited with bated breath for the man to produce screen adaptations of comics literature; with Whedon contracted to Marvel Studios until at least 2015 working to produce a second Avengers film and a S.H.I.E.L.D. television serial (with brother Jed and friend/writer Jeph Loeb), it looks like that anticipation is about to be redeemed.
+Fans of his writing have waited with bated breath for the man to produce screen adaptations of comics literature; with Whedon contracted to Marvel Studios until at least 2015 working to make Avengers: Age of Ultron and Agents of S.H.I.E.L.D. (with brother Jed and friend/writer Jeph Loeb).

 In early 2004 he turned out five issues of issues of Tale of the Vampires, an anthology of short-stories focusing on the lives of vampires within The Buffyverse (the collection featured writing by Jane Espenson, Ben Edlund, and Drew Goddard).
 He was summarily hired by Marvel to work with illustrator John Cassaday on what would be become his most prominent mainstream comics endeavor.
 Starting with fresh issues #1 in July 2004, the team was tasked with merging Grant Morrison’s New X-Men title into an ongoing run of Astonishing X-Men.
 This title had last been used in 1999 for a series that been quickly cancelled; it was up to Whedon and Cassaday to resurrect it, which they proceeded to do with panache.
 Whedon's first and most decisive move, it has been argued, was to write Kitty Pryde as his strong female lead.
 He'd held the character in admiration for years, using her as his primary inspiration for Buffy Summers, and here he was able to make the character everything he dreamed her to be capable of.
 The team he built around Kitty became Marvel's go-to X-Men cast, with some variations, for years come: Colossus, Cyclops, Emma Frost, Wolverine, Beast, and Lockheed.
 To aid and confront his heroes Whedon established a cast of original characters, the new material with which he could work his narrative magic.
 He made additions to the Marvel Universe in the form of Ord of the Breakworld, S.W.O.R.D. and the enigmatic Special Agent Brand, Kavita Rao, Hisako Ichiki, and Blindfold.
 The roster of the book was became focus of various limited series at the time: X-Men: Phoenix - Endsong and Warsong, and World War Hulk: X-Men.
 For the most part, though, Whedon made a concerted to maintain autonomy from crossovers; he saw them as hectic and a barrier to the reader, creating an off-puttingly dysfunctional continuity.
 As such, Astonishing X-Men remained disconnected from major events in the Marvel universe at that time, including House of M and Civil War.
 The 24 issues of Astonishing X-Men that Whedon wrote between July 2004 and March 2008 were a critical and commercial success, and Whedon was recognized for his efforts in 2006 when he was nominated for several Eisners including Best Continuing Series (which he won), Best Serialized Story, Best New Series, and Best Writer.
 With that he passed the series to Warren Ellis, with one big damn pair of shoes to fill.